HIV.gov (formerly known as AIDS.gov)

 Designed to address the HIV epidemic among young black men who have sex with men (BMSM), who are disproportionately impacted by the HIV epidemic, JSI leads the following initiatives:

-JSI led the content development, community liaison and marketing of AIDS.gov’s Positive Spin - a digital storytelling initiative that raises awareness and understanding of the HIV care continuum.
+JSI led the content development, community liaison, and marketing of HIV.gov’s Positive Spin - a digital storytelling initiative that raises awareness and understanding of the HIV care continuum.
 Positive Spin is a learning platform that features the personal stories of five Black MSM.